 home london bar guide links glossary famous belgians

 Seven or eight belgian beers on draught including La Chouffe, Satan, Liefmans Frambozen, Antoon and Jan van Gent (may have changed recently), Leffe and Hoegaarden.
 About 12 more in bottles, plus 4 ever changing British ales.
 Also does food & accommodation.
 See website - www.wookeyholeinn.com.

+home london bar guide rest of the uk famous belgians glossary links